We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 In 2013, Sako upgraded the platform in the form of a better trigger and the addition of an extra plunger ejector in the bolt face.
 The safety is nestled within the trigger guard and is easy to use while being well-protected from getting accidentally bumped.

 The newer TRG 22A1 and 42A1 models, introduced in 2018, borrow elements from the TRG M10 multi-caliber system.
 The stocks on these versions fold and adjust in the same way as the M10 and have an M-Lok compatible fore-end, though they lack the M10’s barrel-swapping feature.
 It is a lovely system with amazing ergonomics.
+This dive into the Sako TRG 22A1 in 6.5 Creedmoor provides a thorough look at the rifle’s capabilities.

 No surprise that Finnish military snipers have used the TRG 22 and 42 since it was developed, as well as the TRG 21/41 series that preceded it.
 Many European special forces units and snipers also shoot the TRG 22 and 42, as do various armies throughout Asia and the Middle East.